 Your session will start with a thorough evaluation soon after your injury or surgery.
 A treatment and rehabilitation plan is tailored to each specific patient’s needs.
 Our focus is on providing a continuum of care throughout the recovery process while valuing the importance of one-on-one time with each patient.
 Our goal is for all patients to return to as normal and productive of lifestyle as possible.

-- Learn more about physical activity for arthritis from your therapist, in a protected environment.
+- Learn more about how physical activity helps symptoms caused by arthritis from your therapist.

 - Research confirms that maintaining a healthy weight can limit disease progression and activity limitation.

 - A modest weight loss (5% or 12 pounds for a 250-pound person) can help reduce pain and disability.

 - Early diagnosis and professionally guided management is critical to maintaining a good qualify of life, particularly for people with inflammatory arthritis.

 - Learn about splints and orthotics that can improve and protect your joint function.